Discover our special trees

 NT car park, White Downs Lane, Abinger Hammer, RH5 6QS

 The trail follows the main path from the car park through Abinger Roughs to the viewpoint and then bends round to the left to head back to the natural play area and the car park.
-Leave the car park taking the path that is directly opposite the entrance and marked by the trail marker 1.
+Leave the car park taking the path that is directly opposite the entrance and enter the woodland.

 Walk forwards through the trees and you will notice a path coming in from the right.
-Here you will see marker 2 beside a beech tree.
+Look around you at the magnificent beeches around you.
 Common beeches can grow up to 40 metres high.
-They are well known to produce beautiful autumn colours.
+They are famous for producing beautiful autumn colours.

 Common beech (Fagus sylvatica)